fox-one/mixin.fan/README.md

 ## Submit New Applications

-> Please don't submit super group bot or community bot.
+> Please don't submit a super group bot or community bot.
 It's not ready to accept them.

 **Prerequisites**

-- an icon with size of at 256x256 pixels in PNG format.
+- an icon with a size of 256x256 pixels in PNG format.
 Please compress your icon at [tinypng](https://tinypng.com/) to reduce the size.
 - a JSON-based bot description file to describe your bot.
 Read the following section for the specification of the JSON file.

 **Submit**